srijan113/srijan113/README.md

 ## My Status
 - 🔭 Web Designing since 2018
 - 🌱 Currently wroking on my python skills
-- 👯 If you want a clobration I'am up for it
+- 👯 If you want a collaborate I'am up for it
 - 🧑🏿‍🎓 Student
 - ♑ Capricorn(not a developing tool 🤣)